jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - CL & OL motors should work together, shouldn't all have to be the same
 - do Z first, avoid this knock

+## 2021 07 05

+Working through:

+- servo hookup / code
+- heat machines hookup

+Have some error with the servo board... nothing is getting to it.
+Just address?
+Just bad code migration, fixed now.
+Heat machines next.

+- hotend & 'wiring' and filament loom
+- bed & contacts & power draw ?
+- tempvm returns, temppanel as well?

+Alright the bed isn't reading any temps...
+I think the pogo connectors are not working excellently...
+I could just solder these mf to start.

+Fixed it with some larger mount holes - then blew up the sense resistor, re-soldered the fets and gate driver, now we're back and it's running.
+Just need to clean up the temperature panel.
+That was fast.

+So - the extruder.
+Looks OK.
+So systems are all up.

+Last mechanical bug: when the thing is leaned back on a z-drop, the front limit switches don't make.
+The quick remedy is a few spacers.
+I'm going to delete the hella-tram clearances on the YLF and YLR assemblies in fusion also, let the thing jam, it might actually be useful.

+Alright - added some spacers, homes should work always now.

+So we are woken up, tomorrow I will be printing & squishing.
+Maybe making stiffness maps...

 ## 2021 07 04

 OK, completing the wake up is: